klausweiss/dotfiles/nvim/pack/default/start/nvim-treesitter/README.md

   sync_install = false,

-  -- Automatically install missing parsers when entering buffer auto_install = true,
+  -- Automatically install missing parsers when entering buffer -- Recommendation: set to false if you don't have `tree-sitter` CLI installed locally auto_install = true,

   -- List of parsers to ignore installing (for "all")